-- Restricted for Stabilization by State statute portion of fund balance that is restricted by State Statute [G.S.
-159-8(a)]. - Restricted for Streets--Powell Bill portion of fund balance that is restricted by revenue source for street construction and maintenance expenditures.
+- Restricted for Stabilization by State statute North Carolina G.S.
+159-8 prohibits units of government from budgeting or spending a portion of their fund balance.
+This is one of several statutes enacted by the North Carolina State Legislature in the 1930's that were designed to improve and maintain the fiscal health of local government units.
+Restricted by State statute (RSS), is calculated at the end of each fiscal year for all annually budgeted funds.
+The calculation in G.S.
+159-8(a) provides a formula for determining what portion of fund balance is available for appropriation.
+The amount of fund balance not available for appropriation is what is known as "restricted for State statute."
+Appropriated fund balance in any fund shall not exceed the sum of cash and investments minus the sum of liabilities, encumbrances, and deferred revenues arising from cash receipts, as those figures stand at the close of the fiscal year next preceding the budget.
+Per GASB guidance, RSS is considered a resource upon which a restriction is "imposed by law through constitutional provisions or enabling legislation."
+RSS is reduced by inventories and prepaids as they are classified as nonspendable.
+Outstanding Encumbrances are included within RSS.
+RSS is included as a component of Restricted Net position and Restricted fund balance on the face of the balance sheet. - Restricted for Streets--Powell Bill portion of fund balance that is restricted by revenue source for street construction and maintenance expenditures.
 This amount represents the balance of the total unexpended Powell Bill funds. - Restricted for Debt Service--USDA portion of fund balance restricted by the United States Department of Agriculture Rural Development to cover one year of debt service on the Town's Waste Water Bond. - Restricted for Police Funds portion of fund balance that is restricted by revenue source for allowable law enforcement purposes.